jump to content

 In case of the severe illness of a child, the emergency department at the Children's Hospital (Barnaspítali) at Landspítali.
 If a child has a medical emergency unrelated to illness, take them to the emergency room at Fossvogur.
 Telephone +354 543 1000.

-Bring along your ID, such as your passport, driver's license, or European Health Insurance Card (E-111), or if you have Icelandic Health Insurance, be sure to know your personal ID (kennitala).
+Bring along your ID, such as your passport, driver's license, or European Health Insurance Card (E-111).
+If you have Icelandic Health Insurance, be sure to know your personal ID (kennitala).

 Temporary work